emilwidlund/wire/README.md

 Wire is a framework written in TypeScript designed to shuffle data in a blazing fast, reactive & unidirectional way.
 It is primarily built to abstract data-flow in Node/Graph Editors & Visual Programming tools.

+Wire is still under development and not considered released yet.

 ### Nodes

 Nodes are the most central entities in Wire.
 They are conceptually very similar to functions.
 A node consists of